EoCiMrEo/EoCiMrEo/README.md

 ### 🌟 About Me

-I'm Edward — a passionate **full-stack developer** with a background in hospitality IT and a vision to build secure, scalable, and human-centered applications.
+I'm Edward — a passionate **IT guy** with a background in cybersecurity and experience in hospitality and a vision to build secure, scalable, and human-centered applications.

 - 🎓 Currently pursuing my CS Master’s at **Mercy University**
 - 🧑‍💻 Former **IT Specialist at Le Méridien (Marriott Corp)**